k1shk1n/qubership-git-system-follower/docs/cli_reference/install.md

   -t, --token TEXT                Gitlab access token  [required] --extra <NAME VALUE CHOICE>...
 Extra parameters to be passed to the package
-                                  API: variable name, value, masked/no-masked --ticket TEXT                   Ticket ID that will be automatically added to the beginning of each commit message [default: FAKE-0000] --message TEXT                  Commit message text after the ticket ID [default: Installed gear(s)] -f, --force                     Forced installation: change of files, CI/CD variables as specified in gear --debug                         Show debug level messages
+                                  API: variable name, value, masked/no-masked --message TEXT                  Commit message --git-username USER             Username under which the commit will be made to the repository --git-email EMAIL               User email under which the commit will be made to the repository -f, --force                     Forced installation: change of files, CI/CD variables as specified in gear --debug                         Show debug level messages